History of Prague: Renaissance

-The next Bohemian king was Ferdinand Habsburg, husband of Ann Jagellon, who was the sister of Ludwig Jagellon.
-It was the beginning of the Habsburg dynasty.
-After Ferdinand's brother Charles V resigned in 1556 as Emperor, Ferdinand was elected Emperor in 1558.
-After he died, his son Maximilian II inherited all his titles and then upon his death, his son Rudolf II inherited them in turn.
-It was during the reign of Emperor Rudolf II, when there was another glorious time for Prague.
-Prague became the cultural centre of the Holy Roman Empire again.
-Rudolf was related to the Jagellon dynasty, to the Luxemburg dynasty and to the Premyslovec dynasty.
-But he was also related to Spanish Joan the Mad (the daughter of Queen Isabella of Castile and King Ferdinand II of Aragon); Joan was the mother of Rudolf's grandfather.
+The next Bohemian king was Ferdinand Habsburg, husband of Ann Jagiellon, the sister of Ludwig Jagiellon.
+This was the beginning of the Habsburg dynasty.
+After Ferdinand's brother Charles V resigned as Holy Roman Emperor in 1556, Ferdinand was elected Emperor two years later.
+After he died, his son Maximilian II inherited all of his titles, and then upon his death, his son Rudolf II inherited them in turn.
+The reign of Emperor Rudolf II (1576-1612) was another glorious time for Prague as it became the cultural centre of the Holy Roman Empire again.
+Rudolf was related to the Jagiellon dynasty, the Luxembourg dynasty, and the Přemyslid dynasty.
+However he was also related to the Spanish queen Joanna the Mad, the daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon; Joanna was Rudolf's great-grandmother.
 Although Rudolf II was very talented, he was eccentric and he suffered from depression.
-Emperor Rudolf II lived in Prague Castle, where he held his bizarre courts of astrologers, magicians and other strange figures.
-But it was a prosperous period for the city; famous people living there included the astronomers Tycho Brahe and Johannes Kepler, the painters Giuseppe Arcimboldo, B. Spranger, Hans von Aachen, J. Heintz and others.
+Emperor Rudolf II lived in Prague Castle, where he held his bizarre courts of astrologers, magicians, and other strange figures.
+But it was a prosperous period for the city of Prague; famous people living there included the astronomers Tycho Brahe and Johannes Kepler, the painters Giuseppe Arcimboldo, Bartholomeus Spranger, Hans von Aachen, and Joseph Heintz the Elder.
 In 1609, under the influence of the Protestant Estates, Rudolf II (a devout Catholic), issued an "Imperial Charter of the Emperor" in which he legalised extensive religious freedoms unparalleled in the Europe of that period.
 Many German Protestants (both Lutherans and Calvinists) immigrated to Bohemia.
-(One of them was Count J.M.
-Thurn, a German Lutheran; under his leadership the Second Defenestration of Prague happened in 1618, leading to the Thirty Years' War).